On request 9:00 h. 29,00 € / Adult, 20 € / Child (3-11 years)

 * Pepe Tours reserves the right to change the itinerary and the order of the excursions for organizational reasons.

 Nerja, located in the eastern part of the Costa del Sol, has all the ingredients to make a visit attractive.
 The average year temperature, around 20 degrees Celsius, the beautiful mountains of La Axarquia, as well as the steep coast where cliffs and beaches alternate, are some of the attractions.
-The Old Town holds splendid witnesses of the popular architecture, with beautiful avenues and emblematic corners such as the Balcony of Europe, a marvelous viewpoint over the sea.
+The Old Town holds splendid witnesses of the popular architecture, with beautiful avenues and emblematic corners such as the Balcony of Europe, a marvellous viewpoint over the sea.
 Amongst the monuments it is worth mentioning the little church of Nuestra Señora de Las Angustias, patron saint of the village.
 It was built in the 16th century and is well known because of the ceiling paintings that embellish the dome.